🌗 Where nervous system wisdom rewrites the perimenopause playbook—part of The Reckoning Years series.

 - Copper IUDs: trigger a localized inflammatory reaction that’s toxic to sperm—but can also irritate tissue and immune pathways.

+Both shift the local immune tone, creating micro-inflammation in the pelvis.
 That inflammation doesn’t always stay local; the lymphatic and vagal networks carry its echo.

 When your nervous system is already juggling fluctuating hormones, that echo can feel like static—fatigue, anxiety, pelvic heaviness, temperature swings, or sleep fragmentation.